Guiding Principles - Supporting Information

 - How will we know: who will benefit most?
 What might the unintended consequences be?
 If inequalities have been reduced or eliminated?

 A key role of Inspiring Communities is to share knowledge about what works and why, to help more communities do it.
-In the case study part of their website, there are some inspiring examples of community led initiatives which have embraced the principle of equity.
+In the community activators part of their website, there are some inspiring examples of community led initiatives which have embraced the principle of equity.

 Treaty of Waitangi